History of Target Corporation: 1902–1961: Dayton Company

-Nelson Dayton was replaced as president by his son Donald after Nelson died in 1950; he ran the company alongside four of his cousins instead of under a single person and replaced the Presbyterian guidelines with a more secular approach.
-It began selling alcohol and operating on Sundays and favored a more radical, aggressive, innovative, costly, and expansive management style.
-The company acquired the Portland, Oregon–based Lipman's department store company during the 1950s and operated it as a separate division.
+Following Nelson Dayton's death in 1950, his son Donald took over as president.
+He ran the company alongside four of his cousins instead of under a single person and replaced the Presbyterian guidelines with a more secular approach.
+The company began selling alcohol, operating on Sundays, and favoring a more radical, aggressive, innovative, costly, and expansive management style.
+The company acquired the Portland, Oregon–based Lipman's department store in the 1950s and operated it as a separate division.
 In 1956, the Dayton Company opened Southdale Center, a two-level shopping center in the Minneapolis suburb of Edina.
-Because there were only 113 good shopping days in a year in Minneapolis, the architect built the mall under a cover, making it the world's first fully enclosed shopping mall.
+Because there were only 113 good outdoor shopping days a year in Minneapolis, the architect built the mall under a cover, making it the world's first fully enclosed shopping mall.
 The Dayton Company became a retail chain with the opening of its second department store in Southdale.